 This phenomenon is different from resistance mechanisms that arises due to the overuse of antibiotics.
 Not only in human health also because of its use in agriculture and aquaculture contributes to the emergence of resistant bacteria and their spread to humans as those antibiotics ends up in the waste, water and human food.

 Microbial persisters can cause recurrent or intractable infections, causing chronic infections carrying an increasing clinical burden.
-Our drug candidate Ol20-01 has shown unique biological activity, able to eliminate persistent bacteria.
+Our drug candidate Ol20-01 derived from an in depth analysis by artificial intelligence of a new mechanism of action has shown unique biological activity, able to specifically eliminate persistent bacteria.
 We aim at curing patients suffering from chronic infections and that suffer from many infectious relapses.

 Why looking in the sea ?